Hale (band): 2015–2017: Reformation and Time and Space

 Rumors of the band reuniting, while not widespread, started online in mid-2014 until word became official that the band had reunited through their gig on January 13, 2015.
 This was also their first gig since their break-up in 5 years.
 Their first single "See You" debuted on January 27, 2015.

 Their EP, Time and Space, was released on March 30, 2015 via ITunes and Spotify.
 It was announced through Hale's official Facebook page.

 In 2016, they collaborated with singer Sarah Geronimo for the song The Great Unknown which was written by the band's Roll Martinez.
 It was released as the second single from Geronimo's album with the same title.

 2017–present: Sixth studio album, arrival of Chino David and future

 On September 8, 2017, the band released "Alon", accompanied by its lyric video.
 The song would later be featured in the soundtrack for the 2017 Metro Manila Film Festival entry, Siargao.
 The song was awarded "Best Theme Song" at the awards show held on December 27, 2017.
 After touring with the band in early 2017, violinist Chino David (formerly of Silent Sanctuary) has officially joined the band on October 9, 2017.
 The music video for “Alon” has been released on December 10, 2017.
 The band released their fifth full-length album of the same name in June 2018.

+In February 2024, Hale reunited with the EMI label, now relaunched under UMG Philippines.